freebsd/freebsd-quarterly/README.md

 * Reports will be collected during the third month.
 * Deadlines will be the 1st of January, April, July and October.
+* Deadlines for portmgr are 1 week after the official deadlines:
+  8th of January, April, July and October.
+* Late report submitters can ask for 1 more week of time after deadlines by contacting the quarterly status reports team, for example by sending an e-mail to quarterly@.

 ### Finals